 In addition, you can expand your business income policy to include coverage for breakdowns in utility services (water, electrical) that force you to temporarily close your doors.

-Determining how to best to cover all of your business property is essential.
+Determining how to best cover all of your business property is essential.
 You need to work with an experienced independent insurance agent who can help you evaluate and calculate appropriate valuations for your plant and equipment and determine the right policy limits.

 An agent with experience writing metal manufacturer insurance can help you properly differentiate coverage for your building, heavy equipment and other contents.

-Another major property concern for metal and steel fabricators is the potential for damage to your product as it is being transported from place to place.
+Another major property concern for metal and steel fabricators is the potential for damage to your product while it is being transported from place to place.
 Your shipping contracts determine which party is responsible for a product as it is transported, and you may often need inland marine insurance.

 - Shipments from a supplier to a user